 If you are a 3D artist or you would like to become one and find employment in architectural companies, there are certain things you need to know.
 Here are 8 essential tips that will help you on your path.

 3D artists in architecture are not a new concept, but only recently, this position has become obligatory in every architectural firm.
 This means that there haven’t been any exact standards until now and architectural firms didn’t exactly know what to demand from people in this position.

-However, now they know what they want and it can be difficult to compete and get a project.
-Not only this, but it can also be difficult to do the project as architecture is unique and comes with its own set of challenges and specifics.
+However, now they know what they want and it can be difficult to compete and get a job.
+Not only this, but it can also be difficult to do the job as architecture is unique and comes with its own set of challenges and specifics.

 1. Learn Building Design